Shepherd’s Pie with Sweet Potato Topping – a Whole30 Friendly recipe!

 - Preheat oven to 375℉.

-- Cook on medium heat until carrots are soft, about 10 minutes.
-You may begin making the topping while the meat filling cooks.
+- Cook on medium heat until carrots are soft, about 12-15 minutes.
+Begin making the topping while the meat filling cooks.

-- Once the carrots are soft, stir in tomato paste, flax gel, seasonings salt and pepper.
+- Once the carrots are soft, stir in tomato paste, water, seasonings, salt and pepper.

-- Final step: transfer the meat filling to a casserole dish (9 x 9 inch dish will work) and top the meat filling with the Sweet Potato Mash.
+- Final step: transfer the meat filling to a casserole dish (9 x 9 inch dish will work) or 10 inch cast iron skillet and top the meat filling with the sweet potato mash.
+Dash with sea salt and chili powder.

 This post contains affiliate links, which means we receive a percentage of the sale if you use the link to make your purchase.
 This does not change the price of the product.
 This income directly offsets the cost of web hosting and maintenance so we greatly appreciate your support.